Top 7 Ethereum RPC providers for DeFi in 2026

 |---|---|---|---|

-⚡ Check current figures: The dashboard updates in real time.
-Before finalizing provider selection for a production institutional deployment, run your own latency test from your target region using the Chainstack performance dashboard as a baseline.
+β‘ Check current figures: The dashboard updates continuously.
+Before finalizing a provider for a production institutional deployment, run your own latency test from your target region using the Chainstack performance dashboard as a baseline β for institutional deployments where p95 latency is itself a compliance-relevant metric, a reproducible, source-linked benchmark belongs in the vendor assessment file.

 Getting started with Ethereum on Chainstack

-Deploying a Chainstack Ethereum endpoint for institutional DeFi takes under five minutes:
+Deploying a Chainstack Ethereum endpoint for institutional DeFi takes about five minutes.

-The example below connects to a Chainstack Ethereum endpoint, checks a position health factor on Aave V3, and subscribes via WebSocket to receive real-time LiquidationCall events:
+The example below connects to a Chainstack Ethereum endpoint and subscribes over WebSocket to Aave V3 LiquidationCall events in real time:

 import asyncio